 The print infrastructure falls under the IT department’s remit.
-Lyngby-Taarbæk operates a multi-vendor fleet, comprising in excess of two hundred and thirty multifunctional devices (MFDs) from four different brands, and will soon add a fifth vendor to its armoury.
+Lyngby-Taarbæk operates a multi-vendor fleet, comprising in excess of two hundred and thirty multifunctional devices (MFDs) from four different brands, and will soon add a fifth vendor to its printer armoury.

 As a large municipality, Lyngby-Taarbæk’s print infrastructure serves thousands of end-users across its locations.
 The municipality operates two networks, one for administrative functions including the town hall which equates to around 4,000 end-users, and the second, serving the region’s educational establishments, catering to around 1,000 teachers, and up to 7,000 students.

 For modernising the municipality's print infrastructure, EveryonePrint’s scalable Hybrid Cloud Platform (now YSoft EveryonePrint - a Y Soft product) was chosen.
-The solution enables the entire printing infrastructure to be deployed and controlled from a single web-based interface and, offers a full-featured single print driver.
+The solution enables the entire printing infrastructure to be deployed and controlled from a single web-based interface and offers one full-featured single print driver.
 This makes it possible for everyone to print to any device without complications.

-Other key features included HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.
+Other key features included are HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.

-User-centricity is a high priority for IT.
+User-centricity is a high priority for Lyngby-Taarbæk's IT department.
 They were looking for a flexible solution to manage the print infrastructure across all domains.
 Other drivers included the requirement to provide end-users with unified access to printers, letting them release print jobs at any device, regardless of their location.